 Ferrous metals are some of the most recycled materials in the world, with steel being the most recycled metal per tonne.
 The ferrous metal recycling process begins with collection at scrap metal yards, where the metals are crushed and shredded, and the ferrous metals are sorted from the non-ferrous metals (usually through a magnetic separator).
 This system increases the recycled metal’s purity and quality.
 The metals are then melted in large furnaces and purified further.

-Despite the energy costs of recycling scrap ferrous metals, the process actually requires less energy than manufacturing new metals from raw material.
+Despite the energy costs of recycling scrap ferrous metals, the process actually requires less energy than manufacturing new metals from raw materials.
 For example, making steel from recycled cans requires 75% less energy than producing steel brand new.
 Ferrous metal recycling is therefore great for the environment and good for the economy.

-How to Turn Ferrous Metals into Cash
+How To Turn Ferrous Metals Into Cash?

 The most obvious way of turning ferrous metal into cash is through the sale of scrap metal.
 While the most common varieties of these metals are steel and iron it is essential to sort them into these two categories when selling scrap metal.